farhan-439/ml_competition/README.md

 The competition followed standard Kaggle practices:

 - Public leaderboard showing performance on ~50% of the test data
-- Private leaderboard (determining final rankings) on the other ~50%
+- Private leaderboard (determining final rankings) on the other ~50% ( We placed 6th on both the private and public leaderboard )
 - Required submission of both:
   - CSV file with predictions to Kaggle
   - Full code submission to Gradescope for academic integrity verification